Listen to Grainger’s Lively “Shepherd’s Hey”

 Grainger again?
 Yes.
 I do have a reason for this.

 Shepherd’s Hey is based on an old folk tune, like so many of Grainger’s other pieces.
 It is a Morris dance, although he makes sure to note that this setting is not meant for dancing.
-The main theme (A) is heard straight away in the opening few moments of the piece, with a countermelody underneath it.
-Those two parts get repeated immediately, though with slightly different instrumentation.
+We hear the main theme (A) straight away in the opening few moments of the piece, with a countermelody underneath it.
+Those two parts repeat immediately, though with slightly different instrumentation.
 We then break off into the B section with the oboe taking the lead at 0:10 and the accompaniment bouncing along below.

 One thing to notice about this piece is that Grainger is relentless in repeating the A and B themes throughout, although he does introduce a new countermelody at 0:29.
 However, he continually changes up elements such as the instrumentation, rhythm, and mood, which helps keep the listener’s (and performer’s!) interest.
 We’ve learned about composers doing those things in previous posts, but I believe this is the first piece I’ve discussed where the melody is pretty much set on “repeat”.
 Because of that, I won’t go through the piece quite the same way as I’ve done before.